-A. Push/Hit/Trip: Minor physical conflict between two or more students; to another student(s) В. Gambling: Any participation in games (or activities) of chance for money and/or other things of value C. Open Defiance: Either verbal or non-verbal refusal to comply with school rules or directions from school staff.
+A. Push/Hit/Trip: Minor physical conflict between two or more students; to another student(s) B. Gambling: Any participation in games (or activities) of chance for money and/or other things of value C. Open Defiance: Either verbal or non-verbal refusal to comply with school rules or directions from school staff.
 This includes the refusal to participate in classroom assignments or activities.
+D. Intimidation: The verbal or physical threat to do harm or violence to another student(s) or to the property of another person

-D. Intimidation: The verbal or physical threat to do harm or violence to another student(s) or to the property of another person E. Misconduct on the Bus: Repeated or serious misconduct which interferes with the orderly, safe, and expeditious transportation of students or other authorized riders F. Unauthorized Assembly, Publication etc.: Demonstrations and/or petitions by students or possession and/or distribution of unauthorized publications which interfere with the orderly process of the school environment or a school function G. Repeated Misconduct of Less Serious Nature: Repeated misconduct which tends to disrupt an orderly school environment Н. Cheating: Willful or deliberate unauthorized use of work of another person for academic purposes, or inappropriate use of notes or other material in the completion of an academic assignment or test (In addition to disciplinary responses, the granting of credit for this assignment may be considered null and void.)
-I. Disrespect for Others: Conduct or behavior which means, degrades, antagonizes, humiliates, or embarrasses a person or group of persons J. Failure to Report For Detention: Failure to report for assigned discipline K. False and/or Misleading Information: Intentionally providing non-valid or misleading information, or the withholding of valid information, to a school system staff member L. Insubordination: Refusal or failure to comply with a direction or an order from a school system staff member, failure to comply with State Law, School Board Policy, local school rules, behavior contracts, or classroom rules
+E. Misconduct Repeated or serious misconduct which interferes with the orderly, on the Bus: safe, and expeditious transportation of students or other authorized riders.
+F. Unauthorized Demonstrations and/or petitions by Assembly, students or possession and/or Publication etc.: distribution of unauthorized publications which interfere with the orderly process of the school environment or a school function.
+G. Repeated Misconduct Repeated misconduct which tends to of Less Serious Nature: disrupt an orderly school environment H. Cheating: Willful or deliberate unauthorized use of work of another person for academic purposes, or inappropriate use of notes or other material in the completion of an academic assignment or test (In addition to disciplinary responses, the granting of credit for this assignment may be considered null and void.)
+I. Disrespect for Conduct or behavior which demeans.
+Others: degrades, antagonizes, humiliates, or embarrasses a person or group of persons J. Failure to Report Failure to report for assigned For Detention: discipline Κ. False and/or Intentionally providing non-valid Misleading or misleading information, or the Information: withholding of valid information, to a school system staff member L. Insubordination: Refusal or failure to comply with a direction or an order from a school system staff member, failure to comply with State Law, School Board Policy, local school rules, behavior contracts, or classroom rules

-M. Profane, Obscene, Abusive Language/Materials: The use of either oral or written or language, gestures, objects or pictures which are socially Unacceptable and which tend to disrupt the orderly school environment or school functions.
-Students are prohibited from possessing any written material (either printed or in their own handwriting) or other objects that are racially divisive or create ill will or hatred N. Unauthorized Absence from School or Class: Violation of the State Attendance Laws 0.
-Unauthorized Computer Use: Violation of School Board of Levy County Acceptable Use Guidelines.
+M. Profane, Obscene, Abusive Language/Materials: The use of either oral or written or language, gestures, objects or pictures which are socially unacceptable and which tend to disrupt the orderly school environment or school functions.
+Students are prohibited from possessing any written material (either printed or in their own handwriting) or other objects that are racially divisive or create ill will or hatred.
+N. Unauthorized Absence from School or Class: Violation of the State Attendance Laws О. Unauthorized Computer Use: Violation of School Board of Levy County Acceptable Use Guidelines.
 P. Other Serious Misconduct: Other than offenses listed above Q. Use of Cellular Phone / Electronic Phone Pager / Wireless Communication Device: Any electronic device such as, but not limited to, cellular phones, tablets, text messaging devices, and digital cameras must be used in accordance with school and district polices concerning these devices.
 The use of any of these devises for malicious or criminal intent could move the discipline infraction to a Level III offense upon investigation of the infraction R. Minor Threats/: Intimidation Threat to do violence.